-If you are planning to take classes in the United States, the first type of visa you are likely to look into is a student visa.
-But you will quickly discover that the F-1 visa is for academic students entering a full-time program, usually at a college or university, which must have received U.S. government certification through the Student Exchange Visitor Program (SEVP).
+If you are hoping to take a few classes in the United States, the first type of visa you are likely to look into is a student visa.
+But you will quickly discover that the F-1 visa is for academic students entering a full-time program, usually at a college or university that has received U.S. government certification through the Student Exchange Visitor Program (SEVP).
 The lesser-known M-1 visa, for vocational students, also requires full-time study at an approved program.

-If you decide to enter the U.S. as a tourist, you will need to fit the normal eligibility criteria for a tourist visa, described in "A B-2 Visa for Visiting the U.S. as a Tourist: Do You Qualify?".
-When you apply, you will have to show that your trip is for the purpose of pleasure and that you do not plan to stay in the United States permanently.
-The maximum stay you will be allowed is usually six months, but if your course lasts longer, you may be allowed up to one year.
+That means when you apply, you will have to show that your trip is for the purpose of pleasure and that you do not plan to stay in the United States permanently.
+The maximum stay you will be allowed is ordinarily six months, but if your course lasts longer, you might be allowed up to one year.
 You can ask for permission to stay longer than six months when you are being admitted at the port of entry (a U.S. airport or border facility, most likely).

-When you get your tourist visa, the consulate should put a special notation in it regarding your study plans: "Study incidental to visit: I-20 not -required."
+When you get your visitor visa, the U.S. consulate should put a special notation in it regarding your study plans: "Study incidental to visit: I-20 not required."
 Examine your visa when you get it, and request such a notation if it's not there.
-This notation will avoid confusion at the border and in the United States, and shows that you aren't misusing a visa meant primarily for tourists.
-(The "I-20" is simply a form that academic and vocational students must receive from their school before applying for their visa.)
+This notation will avoid confusion at the border and in the United States, by showing that you aren't misusing a visa meant primarily for tourists.
+(The "I-20" is a form that academic and vocational students must receive from their school before applying for their visa.)